gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###2.0.1
+* Fixed: Issue #100: Little bug with the WYSIWYG editor where data is not saved to the database

 ###2.0
 * Added: Explanation.
 This is a second description shown below the field (not all fields are supported yet)